Arc-Payments/solana-fee-vault/README.md

 ## What is intentionally not in this repo

-The proximity-payment transport, the production backend, fiat onramp integrations, the wallet UI, the LATAM-specific business logic, and any operational keys or RPC API credentials live in a private repository.
+The production backend, fiat onramp integrations, the wallet UI, the LATAM-specific business logic, and any operational keys or RPC API credentials live in a private repository.
 This project is the on-chain and crypto-client foundation only.

 ## License